cavecafe-cc/sparrow-upnp/README.md

 # sparrow-upnp

-Universal Plugin and Play support
+UPnP (Universal Plugin and Play) support library for .NET Core

 * Sparrow.UPnP is a simple UPnP library for .NET Core.
 * It can be used in any .NET Core-based service.